HalfScale/Java-Notes/topics/generics.md

 - You can use upper **bounded wildcard** to relax the restriction on a variable.
 - **Upper bounded wildcard** accepts the type on what it is bounded to and it's sublclass (ex.
 Number and it's subclass)
 - **Lower bounded wildcard** accepts the type on what it is bounded to and it's superclass (ex.
 Integer and it's upperclass)
+- When you use a wildcard the compiler stops you from adding references into a collection (List, Set and etc).